Research Focus

 Our Approach

-Our research leverages advanced deep learning architectures specifically designed for medical image analysis.
-We're developing AI systems that can:
+Our research investigates deep learning architectures for medical image analysis.
+We are developing systems that can:

 • Detect and segment tumors with high precision across multiple imaging modalities